 There is a risk of an excludability violation when measuring one’s own outcomes; what if the subject tries harder when playing tetris in the wake of a running treatment?

 Estimate the effect of running on Tetris score.
 Use randomization inference to test the sharp null hypothesis that running has no immediate or lagged effect on Tetris scores.
 Focusing solely on the immediate effect of running that day’s tetris scores, we see that on non-running days the average tetris score is 12,806, as compared to 26,419 on running days.
-Randomization inference indicates that this observed difference has a one-tailed p-value of 0.003.
+Randomization inference indicates that this observed difference has a one-tailed p-value of 0.0038.
+Using the F-statistic to assess the joint significance of immediate and one-period lagged effects, we obtain a p-value of 0.016, again allowing us to reject the null hypothesis of no effect.

 One way to lend credibility to within-subjects results is to verify the no-anticipation assumption.
 Use the variable Run to predict the Tetris score on the preceding day.
 Presumably, the true effect is zero.
-As expected,the means are similar (21,740 for control and 20,727 for treatment), and the two-tailed p-value is 0.8.
+Does randomization inference confirm this prediction?
+As expected,the means are similar (21,740 for control and 20,727 for treatment), and the two-tailed p-value is 0.895.

 If Tetris responds to exercise, one might suppose that energy levels and GRE scores would as well.
 Are these hypotheses borne out by the data?
-No, energy has a difference-in-means of just 0.07 and a p-value of 0.; and GRE’s effect goes (insignificantly, p=0.) in the wrong direction, with the treatment diminishing the probability of a right answer by 0.157.
+No, energy has a difference-in-means of just 0.07 and a p-value of 0.465; and GRE’s effect goes (insignificantly, p=0.806) in the wrong direction, with the treatment diminishing the probability of a right answer by 0.157.